trixi-framework/Trixi.jl/docs/src/overview.md

 ## Semidiscretizations

-Semidiscretizations are high-level descriptions of spatial discretizations specialized to certain PDEs.
+Semidiscretizations are high-level descriptions of spatial discretizations specialized for certain PDEs.
 Trixi's main focus is on hyperbolic conservation laws represented in a [`SemidiscretizationHyperbolic`](@ref).
-Such semidiscretizations are usually called `semi` in Trixi.
+Such semidiscretizations are usually named `semi` in Trixi.

 The basic building blocks of a semidiscretization are